Thieves & Kings

 Lord of Hexwater

 Lord Zarad Witchbyrne is the lord of Hexwater, a small holding located roughly twelve miles north of Mornhaven, the City of Bright Sails, and along the important trade road of the Forest Walk in the Forest Kingdom.
-Although he is a landed lord in the court of Shem, and answers directly to Princess Adrianna Warduke, as Seaholme is considered a royal province, he does not visit court often and tries to stay out of the political limelight.
+Although he is a landed lord in the court of Shem, and answers directly to Princess Adrianna Warduke, as Seaholme is considered a royal province, though he does not visit court often and tries to stay out of the political limelight.

 In truth, he is wholly the creature of Master Thuldrin Kreed, the local head of the Timberwright’s Guild.
 He is not the towering, sword-wielding figure of myth, but rather a bookish, coin-counter whose grasp of politics is astute enough to recognize who pays him, and stays out of the guild’s way.
 As a result of his craven ways, his town is a festering pool of crime, where influence is determined by how much someone pays you, or how quickly the local the Lia-Kavair takes an interest in your efforts.